-There are actually several other reasons why feeding your pet dog some almond nuts, too often, could be unhealthy.
+There are several other reasons why feeding your pet dog some almond nuts, too often, could be unhealthy.
 We are going to present you with all the facts for Fido’s sake.

 Can I Give My Dog Almonds?
 Answer: Not Recommended

-Canines cannot process nuts as well as humans can.
+Pets generally can’t process nuts as well as humans can.